squeaky-pl/japronto/tutorial/1_hello.md

 Run it
 ------

-On Linux and OSX run the server with just: `python3 hello.py`.
+On Linux and OSX and Windows run the server with just: `python3 hello.py`.

 If using Docker run `docker run -p 8080:8080 -v $(pwd)/hello.py:/hello.py japronto/japronto --script /hello.py`.
 This will mount local `hello.py` into container as `/hello.py` which is later passed to Docker entry point.